DEFRA/ffc-development-guide/standards/documentation.md

 ## Architecture Documentation
 There may be documentation owned by FFC architecture that developers need to contribute to.

-For example, a Defra wide API endpoint catalogue or a Cloud Service Centre namespace library.
+For example, a Defra wide API endpoint catalogue or a Cloud Centre of Excellence namespace library.
 These documents should be completed in line with the standards of the owner.

 ## Architectural Decisions
 Architectural decisions are discussed and agreed at FFC Technical Design Authority (TDA) chaired by the Chief Architect.
 Agreed outputs are captured as part of the TDA by Architecture.